A special case of Vu's conjecture: Coloring nearly disjoint graphs of bounded maximum degree: Introduction

 \subsection{Coloring nearly disjoint graphs of bounded chromatic number}

-We now discuss bounds on the chromatic number of a union of nearly disjoint graphs $G_i$ if we know their chromatic number (rather than their maximum degree as in Section~\ref{sec:nd-union-bounded-max-deg}).
+Erd\H{o}s proposed several variations of the Erd\H{o}s--Faber--Lov\'{a}sz conjecture.
+For example, relaxing the condition of nearly disjointness, Erd\H{o}s~\cite[Problem 9]{erdos1979} asked for the largest possible chromatic number of a union of $n$ complete graphs, each on at most $n$ vertices, that pairwise intersect in at most $t$ vertices.
+Building on the methods of \cite{KKKMO21}, this problem was recently solved by Kang, Methuku, and the authors~\cite{KKKMO21t-EFL}.
+Here we discuss a problem related to a question of Erd\H os~\cite[p.~26]{erdos1981} on bounds on the chromatic number of a union of nearly disjoint graphs $G_i$ if we know their chromatic number (rather than their maximum degree as in Section~\ref{sec:nd-union-bounded-max-deg}).

 Accordingly, for a family $\cG$ of graphs and $m \in \mathbb N$, let $f(m, \cG)$ be the largest possible chromatic number of the union of at most $m$ nearly disjoint graphs in $\cG$.
-Recall that the Erd\H os-Faber-Lov\' asz conjecture states that a nearly disjoint union of $n$ complete graphs, each on at most $n$ vertices, has chromatic number at most $n$.
-Thus, the Erd\H os-Faber-Lov\' asz conjecture can be expressed as follows: For all $n \in \mathbb N$, we have $f(n, \{K_1, \dots, K_n\}) \leq n$, where $K_t$ denotes the complete graph on $t$ vertices.
+Recall that the Erd\H os--Faber--Lov\' asz conjecture states that a nearly disjoint union of $n$ complete graphs, each on at most $n$ vertices, has chromatic number at most $n$.
+Thus, the Erd\H os--Faber--Lov\' asz conjecture can be expressed as follows: For all $n \in \mathbb N$, we have $f(n, \{K_1, \dots, K_n\}) \leq n$, where $K_t$ denotes the complete graph on $t$ vertices.
 However, it is straightforward to show that $f(n, \{K_1, \dots, K_n\}) \leq \max\{n, f(n, \{K_{n-1}\})\}$\COMMENT{since we can add vertices to the complete graphs with less than $n - 1$ vertices and remove (and color last) a vertex $x$ of degree at most $n - 1$ from every complete graph with $n$ vertices (where $x$ lies in only one of the complete graphs)}, and it is well-known that $f(n, \{K_{n-1}\}) \geq n$ for $n \geq 3$\COMMENT{the line graph of the $n$-vertex degenerate plane is an $n$-vertex complete graph, which is the nearly disjoint union of one complete graph on $n - 1$ vertices and $n - 1$ complete graphs on two vertices}.
-Hence, the Erd\H os-Faber-Lov\' asz conjecture can be reduced to the seemingly weaker statement that $f(n, \{K_{n-1}\}) \leq n$ for every $n \in \mathbb N$.
+Hence, the Erd\H os--Faber--Lov\' asz conjecture can be reduced to the seemingly weaker statement that $f(n, \{K_{n-1}\}) \leq n$ for every $n \in \mathbb N$.